 Common Symptoms of IBS:

-- Stomach pain or cramps which worsens post meals and relieves after passing stools.
+- Stomach pain or cramps worsens post meals and relieves after passing stools.

 - Bloating where your stomach feels full and swollen.